Carrigan/interactive_art/ato2016/presentation.md

 ???

 - Processing -> Graphics, Arduino -> Hardware
-- Purpose: write programs that use signals from sensors to do something.
+- Purpose: write programs that use signals from sensors, switches, buttons, bananas, or whatever, and use them to do something.
-- It was really frustrating to read through 1000 page datasheets just to blink an LED
+- Arduino lets you skip the 1000 page datasheets just to blink an LED
 - Why not use a raspberry pi or computer?
   - Very low power chip - can be battery powered.
   - Simple - no OS, very low resources; you just write a loop that runs forever and thats your